• 21

 The idea of predistribution has the potential to offer a valuable and distinctive approach to political philosophers, political scientists, and economists, in thinking about social justice and the creation of more egalitarian economies.
 It is also an idea that has drawn the interest of politicians of the left and centre-left, promising an alternative to traditional forms of social democracy.
 But the idea of predistribution is not well understood, and stands in need of elucidation.
 This article e…Read more

-This article makes the case for a specific variety of what we call collective capital institutions (CCIs), by returning to the idea of Wage-Earner Funds – a 1970’s Swedish policy proposal designed gradually to shift ownership and control over parts of the economy over to democratically controlled institutions.
-We identify two attractive rationales in favour of such a scheme, and argue that both can fruitfully be transposed to the current worldwide economic situation.
+This article makes the case for a specific variety of what we call Collective Capital Institutions (CCIs), by returning to the idea of Wage-Earner Funds (WEFs) – a 1970s Swedish policy proposal designed gradually to shift ownership and control over parts of the economy to democratically controlled institutions.
+We identify two attractive rationales in favour of such a scheme and argue that both can fruitfully be transposed to the current worldwide economic situation.
 The egalitarian rationale is…Read more

 Radical Democratic Inclusion: Why We Should Lower the Voting Age to 12